It is the Ministry of Labour and Social Affairs that has overriding responsibility for the Government’s labour policy.

 Labour immigration provides Norway with important expertise and covers our need for labour in several sectors.
 Norway has for many years been part of a common Nordic labour market.
 Through the EEA Agreement and the EFTA Convention, Norway is also part of a common European labour market.

-Labour market measures are one of the most important policy instruments aimed at promoting a well-functioning labour market.
-Labour market measures aim at contributing to increased participation in employment, reduced unemployment and combating exclusion by helping people with problems on the labour market to find work and become active.
+Labour market measures, or active labour market policy, is one of the most important group of policy instruments aimed at promoting a well-functioning labour market.
+Labour market measures aim at contributing to increased employment, reduced unemployment and combating exclusion from the labor market by helping people find work and become active.

 Enterprises are themselves responsible for preventing accidents and harm to health as a result of work.
 Employers have a duty to ensure that the working environment is both safe and satisfactory.